Graphnet-Health/fhir-api-specs/docs/api/apiAllergy.md

 GET /AllergyIntolerance?patient={id}&_summary=count
 ```

-will return a response along the lines of
+This will return a response like:

 ```javascript
 {